Intercom System in Egypt Main Unit

-In an intercom system, often referred to as an internal communication system, the main unit plays a crucial role in facilitating audio communication between different locations within a building or community.
+In an Intercom System in Egypt, often referred to as an internal communication system, the main unit plays a crucial role in facilitating audio communication between different locations within a building or community.
 Here are some essential elements that may be found on a main intercom unit:

-- Call Buttons: Allow individuals to initiate communication with different units within the system.
+- Call Buttons: Allow individuals to initiate communication with different units within the Intercom System in Egypt.

-- Speaker: Broadcasts audio and conversations across the system.
+- Speaker: Broadcasts audio and conversations across the Intercom System in Egypt.

-- Display Screen: Shows call status, unit numbers, or video feed (if available).
+- Display Screen: Shows call status, unit numbers, or video feed (if available) in Egyptian installations.

 - Control Buttons: Used to adjust volume, mute, or select target units for communication.

-- Camera: (Optional) Included in video intercom systems to display the person calling or being called.
+- Camera: (Optional) Included in video intercom systems to display the person calling or being called, enhancing security.

 - Alarm/Emergency Button: Sends alerts or emergency signals when pressed.